-Margaret River is situated three hundred kilometres south of Perth.
+Margaret River is situated 300 kilometres south of Perth.
 It is famous for its wine production, beaches, food and tourism.
 In the Margaret River region, there are more than 150 caves beneath the Leeuwin Naturaliste Ridge and Karri forest.
 Most of the caves that lie underground in the area have complex and fragile landscapes.
 They belong to the karst system which is the formation of layers of soluble limestone or dolomite.
 A visit to one of these caves will leave you with one of the most memorable experiences of your holiday.

 Lake Cave is located 13 kilometres south of southeast of Margaret River on the Leeuwin Naturaliste Ridge.
 This is one of the most stunning limestone caves in Western Australia.
 Visitors also get to experience being underground in the darkness.
 In this cave, there is a tranquil underground lake.
 Above this lake are stunning cave formations which are reflected on the lake in a display of light shows.

-To the north of Margaret River is the small town of Yallingup which faces the Indian Ocean.
-Here, you can find many attractions like the wineries, breweries, galleries, restaurants and beautiful beaches which are popular among surfers.
+To the north of Margaret River is the small town of Yallingup, which faces the Indian Ocean.
+Here, you can find many attractions like wineries, breweries, galleries, restaurants and beautiful beaches, which are popular among surfers.

 The Ngilgi Cave was formerly called Yallingup Cave.
 This is also a karst cave located northeast of Yallingup.
 The caves found in this area are very young caves formed from young limestones.
-There have been excavation of fossils and remains of animals like the tasmanian tiger, bats, kangaroos and possums have been found here.
+There have been excavations of fossils and remains of animals like the Tasmanian tiger, bats, kangaroos and possums have been found here.

 There are many exciting tours available for visitors.
 Apart from the guided tours for less adventurous cave visitors, this cave offers exciting tours for those who do not mind getting down on their hands, knees and bellies.
 There are tight gaps underground to crawl and squeeze through that will lead you to some of the most beautiful spots in the cave.

-- Wave Rock - Great Rock Formation And Best Places to Visit in Hyden, Western Australia
+- Wave Rock - Great Rock Formation and Best Places to Visit in Hyden, Western Australia

 A natural formation like Wave Rock is enough to attract visitors to a quiet outback town of Hyden in Western Australia.